wazers/wme-streetviewavailability/README.md

 ## Feedback and suggestions

-Any issues found can be reported at the [GitHub project page](https://github.com/Glodenox/wme-streetviewavailability/issues).
+Any issues found can be reported at the [GitHub project page](https://github.com/Glodenox/wme-streetviewavailability/issues) or on the [Waze script forum thread](https://www.waze.com/forum/viewtopic.php?f=819&t=180148).